 It is a strange world.
-I spend fifteen to twenty minutes curling my very straight hair, and my curly-girl friend spends the same time straightening hers.
-This habit seems quite universal-- the grass is always greener on the other side of the fence, and the hair is always better on the other person's head.
+I spend fifteen to twenty minutes curling my very straight hair, and my curly-girl friend spends the same amount of time straightening hers.
+This dichotomy seems quite universal—the grass is always greener on the other side of the fence, and the hair is always better on the other person's head.

 Be that as it may, I'm not about to kiss my curling iron goodbye for any reason, philosophical or otherwise.
-But with hair like mine that won't voluntarily curl, not for love or money, it takes a little extra of both to coerce it into curliness.
+But with hair like mine that won't voluntarily curl, even for love or money, it takes a little extra effort to coerce it into curliness.
 Here are some of the best methods I've found to create a curled hairstyle that lasts, even on the most obstinate of hair.

-Specifically designed for setting in heat curls, Tres Semme's Curl Activator Spray is the most effective product I've found for a day to day style that lasts.
-You can use just a light spray for looser curls, or put it on heavier to get an even better hold.
+Specifically designed for setting heat curls, Tresemme's Curl Activator Spray is the most effective product I've found for a day-to-day style that lasts.
+You can use just a light spray for looser curls or put it on heavier to get an even better hold.

-The best thing about it is that it doesn't make your hair tacky, or even really stiff unless you use a lot.
-If you make sure to hit it with a blast of hot air pretty quickly after spraying, and at least finger comb your hair to remove any clumps, and then curl away.
+The best thing about it is that it doesn't make your hair tacky or even really stiff unless you use a lot.
+Make sure to hit it with a blast of hot air pretty quickly after spraying, finger-comb your hair to remove any clumps, then curl away.